manneocampo/Durham-Youth-Connect/README.md

 The first group project.

 ## Overview:
+1. The project uses three APIs.
++
+2. Ajax is used to pull data
++
--The project uses three APIs -ajax is used to pull data -materialize was a new framework that we learned about as a group and utilized during the project creation
+3. Materialize was a new framework that we learned about as a group and utilized during the project creation +
--firebase was used for persistent data storage
+4. Firebase was used for persistent data storage
++
--the web-app is mobile responsive
+5. The web-app is mobile responsive
++
--git version control used for group collaboration
+6. Git version control used for group collaboration

 ## Our Project Description: